ballerina-attic/microservices-observability/README.md

 ## Introduction

-This guide explains the applicability of Ballerina observability in below scenarios.
+This guide explains the applicability of Ballerina observability in the following scenarios.
 - Identifying the bottleneck
 - Identifying the unavailble services
 - Determining database call duration and bottleneck queries